Notable Nursing: Fall 2012

 They use the same point system as clinical nurses but include some different categories based on their unique responsibilities.
 For example, nurses who receive certification training on the Epic electronic medical record system receive points, as do informatics nurses who serve as project managers for the department.

 Goda says she and her department view the clinical ladder as a retention tool.
 Three department members qualified for the program the first year.
 Because of positive feedback from first-year participants, more applied the second year, and nine department members qualified.
-In light of the informatics team’s continued interest, Goda personally hopes the clinical ladder will soon be extended to additional nursing specialists, such as the Department of Nursing Informatics’ nurse liaisons at Cleveland Clinic Community Hospitals.
+In light of the informatics team’s continued interest, Goda personally hopes the clinical ladder will soon be extended to additional nursing specialists, such as the Department of Nursing Informatics’ nurse liaisons at Cleveland Clinic Regional Hospitals.

 Growth in APN Numbers Tracks Growing Roles and Satisfaction